jeffrutledge/gitusr/README.md

 _(Full feature list below Setup)_

 ## Setup
-Simply run the setup.py script and answer the questions.
+Run the setup.py script and answer the questions.
 The script will ask you for an email and then a flag to use with that email.
 It will continue doing this until you type `done` for an email.
 Then it will output the shell script to `/usr/local/bin/gitusr`.
 This will allow you to use the `gitusr` command in your shell.

 ### Reconfigure
-Simply, run the setup.py script again.
+Run the setup.py script again.
-This will ask you the same questions and simply overwrite the existing shell script.
+This will ask you the same questions and overwrite the existing shell script.

 ## Uninstall
 Delete the shell script file.